FAQ: Student Services

 Can I study in the law library?

-JD, LLM, and CRES students may reserve a quiet study seat on the 2nd (main) floor or the 3rd floor.
+JD, LLM, and CRES students may study on the 2nd (main) floor or the 3rd floor without a reservation.
 Seating on the 4th floor is unavailable.
-Drop-in seating is welcome pending availability.

-View photos on the reservations page.
-Come and go as necessary during your shift.
 Please do not move chairs.
 Seats are distanced for individuals only (no groups or partners).
 Students are expected to clean their chair and table surfaces before leaving.
-Self-service supply stations will be provided.
+Self-service supply stations are provided.

 Do I have to wear a mask while I study?